JoseLuisManzanaresRivera/asthma/content/posts/Concluding_remarks/index.md

  * We employ data with a local perspective based on **electronic health records.**

 * Temporal perspective allowing to define a **trend in time**.
-We actually find **asthma** to be a growing health concern for the region, which indicates a persistent issue demanding the attention of public health authorities.
+We actually find **asthma** to be a growing health concern for the region.

+Which indicates a persistent issue demanding the attention of public health authorities.
 Evidence indicates a cases concentration peak in **2016** relative to the national scenario (LII=1.88).

 * Higher than the national morbidity rates for the border and coal mining regions:   **9.2 vs. 15  per  100 000 pop**.